 Considering the absence of strict regulations (like Mutual Funds), I feel it is a grey area of investment.
 Hence, I skip PMS mainly because of the below reasons.

 # Expenses:- When you compare PMS expenses with Mutual Funds, then PMS expenses are really heavy.
 When Index Funds are available at damn cheap expenses of around 0.1% to 0.4%, why we have to pay hefty charges?

-# Ticket Size-The current minimum ticket size is Rs.25 lakh.
-However, in the same report, it was recommended to increase it to Rs.50 lakh.
+# Ticket Size-The current minimum ticket size is Rs.50 lakh.
 Hence, it is not a product for individuals whose net worth runs in crores.

 # Taxation-This is one more negative point to distance.
 Even though we are investing in equity, the taxation of Mutual Funds is far simpler than the PMS.
 Also, due to taxation, it will affect our compounding returns.
 Hence, a big drawback for PMS.

-# Documentation-Since PMS accounts entail the opening of a segregated Demat account and registering a power of attorney in favour of the portfolio manager, the documentation tends to be
+# Documentation-Since PMS accounts entail the opening of a segregated Demat account and registering a power of attorney in favor of the portfolio manager, the documentation tends to be

 onerous as compared to Mutual Funds.